* Easily reachable from United States and Europe *

 After the last training session of the day, there’ll be time to shower and get changed before we head out to visit a restaurant on the island.
 We’ll be visiting different places so you can get a taste of all the different cuisines on the island.
 Food and a drink here is included in your camp ticket.

-We might even set up a dinner on the beach one of the evenings!
+We might even set up a dinner on the beach with live music one of the evenings! (subject to availability of musician)

 “Have you ever wondered if the pirate life is for you?
 Going to a small paradise island in the Caribbean where you get the chance to sail the sea, life like a king and do Pirate Jitsu (it’s a real thing).
 Then I can 100% recommend the Caribbean camp.
 From day one that I arrived all I did was meet good people, have a good time and get some very good training in.
 I will never forget the day when we went out for a boat trip and stopped at an exotic beach where you could swim, tan and enjoy life to the fullest.
 It was one of my favorite experience in life.
 So create the opportunity to go for it!
 Take the advice from a wannabe modern viking that fell in love with the pirate life.”